 With the cleanest burning gas or propane fuel, the room will never get that unpleasant smoky smell.
 You will have no soot residue on your walls, furniture, and ceilings either.

-Fireplace installation means ripping out a wall, building a hearth, box, and chimney with brick or stone, and disrupting everyone's life for days or even weeks, right?
+New fireplace means ripping out a wall, building a hearth, box, and chimney with brick or stone, and disrupting everyone’s life for days or even weeks, right?

 This sounds like a lot of fuss and bother for something that might look nice, but ends up being an inefficient heat producer.